Design Principles Guide by Andi Gugu

 Ideation & sketching

-Generate many ideas quickly without judgment.
-Sketch on paper first, this removes the temptation to polish prematurely and keeps ideas flowing.
-Set a goal of 20 rough concepts before evaluating any.
-The best idea is rarely the first idea.
+Generate many ideas quickly without judgment or premature evaluation.
+Sketch on paper first, this removes the learning curve of software, keeps cognitive resources focused on ideas rather than tools, and eliminates the temptation to polish prematurely.
+Set a goal of at least 20 distinct concepts before evaluating any.
+The best idea is almost never the first, it usually emerges by combining the third concept with the twelfth.

 4